UoM-RoboSoc/UoM-RoboSoc.github.io/docs/tasks/Task 3.md

 ---

+**Judging Criteria**

+The preliminary judging criteria is below, more details will be provided later.

+- Effectiveness
+- Creativity
+- Use of the camera

+---

 **Extra Credit**

 You’ll earn **bonus points** for creative use of the AI camera **in combination** with any of our specialized components from the hackathon inventory.
 Think beyond just image capture; integrate sensors, mechanical elements, or additional microcontrollers to create a truly innovative solution.